Shantang3/ACE-CPT-Notes/Personal Notes/Chr16: Legal, Business.md

 ## Important Legal Forms: signed contract

 Having all parties sign a contract is the best method to ensure that all aspects of a relationship are properly established.
+Documentation provides info with which to make decisions about future programing and also serves as a historical record should you need it for legal situations.

 ![IMG_1173](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/2bba3e58-04f1-46b6-9725-3cc5c5af26de)